 Making Caldo de Res in the Instant pot delivers a very tender beef that just melts in your mouth.
 We're doing 2 cook cycles to ensure the beef cooks properly, then the vegetables only need a few minutes.

-Add cut beef, bones, onion, garlic, and salt to the instant pot and fill with 10 cups of water.
+Add cut beef, bones, onion, garlic, and salt to the instant pot.
+For more flavor you can reduce the salt and add beef bouillon.
+Fill the instant pot with 10 cups of water.
 These measurements are for a 8 quart Instant Pot.

 *If you have a smaller instant pot, add water to max fill line.